SteffenEger/MetaScience/README_2020.md

 The seminar will be held by [Steffen Eger](https://steffeneger.github.io/).

 ### Meetings
 There will be 2-3 block meetings.
+The opening meeting will be via zoom on 20.04.2021 from 17 to 18.

+### Latest news

+See the [https://moodle.informatik.tu-darmstadt.de/course/view.php?id=1043](TU Moodle) for recent updates.

 ### Language
 The seminar will be held in English.